GeorginaCarlisle/take-control-frontend-app/README.md

 [Axios](https://axios-http.com/) - A simple promise based HTTP client for the browser and node.js.

+[jwt-decode 3.1.2](https://www.npmjs.com/package/jwt-decode) - Used to decode the JSON web tokens.

 [Return to contents list](#contents)

 ## Tools and Technologies